 - The Equator Principles.

-3. Policies and Processes in relation to slavery and human trafficking
+3. Our policies and processes in relation to slavery and human trafficking

-Societe Generale and Kleinwort Hambros relevant policies include, but are not limited to, the following:
+Societe Generale and Kleinwort Hambros relevant policies and commitments which aim to address the reduction of the risk of human rights violations include, but are not limited to, the following:

-- The Code of Conduct (internal document) in which Kleinwort Hambros commits to respect human rights (including those relating to slavery and human trafficking) and to comply with the rules established by the International Labour Organisation (ILO) fundamental conventions.
-This Code applies to all Kleinwort Hambros employees.
+- Societe Generale’s Code of Conduct in which the Group commits to respect human rights (including those relating to modern slavery and human trafficking) and to comply with the rules established by the ILO fundamental conventions.
+This Code applies to all Societe Generale Group employees.
 In addition, the Group expects its suppliers and those with whom it conducts business relationships to implement practices that are, or aim to be, consistent with this Code;

-- The Policy on Responsible Sourcing & Compliance Rules Applicable to Sourcing (appended to the renewed UNI Global agreement);
+- The Group’s Policy on Responsible Sourcing & Compliance Rules Applicable to Sourcing

-- The Environmental and Social Guidelines for Business Engagement;
+- The Group’s Environmental and Social Guidelines for Business Engagement;

 Our risk assessment and management processes

-Over the years, Societe Generale has implemented a number of processes and has taken various steps in order to prevent modern slavery in the Group’s activities and in the Group’s supply chains and it continues to develop its work in this area.
-The most significant new steps taken in 2018 include:
+Over the years, Societe Generale has implemented a number of processes and has taken various steps in order to prevent modern slavery and human trafficking in the Group’s activities and in the Group’s supply chains and it continues to develop its work in this area.

-In 2018, the Group conducted an inherent risk mapping in the context of its Duty of Care Plan.
-The Group first identified the risks inherent to the banking sector, and then also the risks inherent in the various sectors of its suppliers and sub-contractors, and the activities in respect of which it provides products and/or services.
+• An inherent risk mapping exercise: Last year, in the context of its Duty of Care Plan, the Group identified and mapped the risks of breaches of human rights, fundamental freedoms, health, safety and security inherent in the banking sector, and also such risks inherent in the various industry sectors of its suppliers and sub-contractors, and the activities in respect of which it provides products and/or services.

 - the severity of the potential impact;

-- the scale of the impact (such as the number of people potentially affected);
+- the scale of the potential impact (such as the number of people potentially affected);

-• The worldwide agreement on fundamental human rights and trade union rights which Societe Generale signed with UNI Global Union in 2015, has been reinforced and renewed in February 2019 for a further three years.
+• The worldwide agreement on fundamental human rights and trade union rights which Societe Generale signed with UNI Global Union in 2015, was reinforced and renewed in February 2019 for a further three years.